aaslun/Sightings/readme.txt

 * Initial release.
 Basic functionality.

 == Upgrade Notice ==

+= 1.3.1 =
+Minor CSS tweaks and better back-end handling of media uploads.

 = 1.3 =
 Contributor shortcode removed and merged into Sightings map shortcode.
 Important bug-fixes for contributor categories, and much more.
 See plugin readme.txt file for full changelog.